OmengU/quap/documentation/documentation.typ

 )

 #heading(numbering: none, outlined: false)[Abstract]
-The last 15 years have seen giant leaps in many fields of the computer and IT industry, not only in terms of performance but also when it comes to cost.
-This expansion has enabled many schools to provide staff and students with their devices, may it be a laptop or a tablet.
-Such a development has led to countless possibilities for improving education quality.
-Teachers worldwide have seized this opportunity and created interactive and engaging lessons for their students.
-Some countries and larger schools have also gone the extra way and have commissioned custom, often costly, software meant to enhance the performance of attendees even further.

-However, this has also resulted in the widening of the difference in education quality nationally and internationally since many less-equipped institutions are reliant on already publicly available solutions.
-These are often developed by large multinational for-profit corporations.
+The goal of this diploma thesis project is to plan and implement a web-based quiz application for classrooms and other educational settings.
+Unlike existing solutions, which rely on a central server for hosting games, the application will be run directly on an instructor's computer, which students can connect to.
+These existing products are often developed by large multinational for-profit corporations.
 For that reason, many of them come with artificial limitations and privacy violations to push people into subscribing to often expensive monthly subscription services.
-This project aims to create a simple, free alternative to empower teachers worldwide.
+This project aims to create a simple, free alternative to empower teachers worldwide and to ensure an adequate level of privacy in the classroom.

+A quiz is run on the PC, which Students can take part in by reading the questions on a projector screen and then choosing the correct answer on their device.
+Students can use either a mobile phone or a computer to participate in a game, and no installation of additional software is required for students.

+#heading(numbering: none, outlined: false)[Kurzfassung]
+Ziel dieses Diplomarbeitsprojekts ist die Planung und Umsetzung einer webbasierten Quizanwendung für Klassenräume und andere Bildungseinrichtungen.
+Im Gegensatz zu bestehenden Lösungen, die auf einen zentralen Server für das Hosting von Spielen angewiesen sind, wird die Anwendung direkt auf dem Computer des Lehrers laufen, mit dem sich die Schüler verbinden können.
+Diese bestehenden Produkte werden oft von großen multinationalen, gewinnorientierten Unternehmen entwickelt.
+Aus diesem Grund sind viele von ihnen mit künstlichen Einschränkungen und Verletzungen der Privatsphäre versehen, um die Nutzer dazu zu bringen, oft teure monatliche Abonnementdienste zu abonnieren.
+Dieses Projekt zielt darauf ab, eine einfache, kostenlose Alternative zu schaffen, um LehrerInnen weltweit zu unterstützen und ein angemessenes Maß an Privatsphäre im Klassenzimmer zu gewährleisten.

+Das Programm funktioniert so, dass auf dem PC ein Quiz läuft, an dem die Schüler teilnehmen können, indem sie die Fragen auf einer Projektionsfläche lesen und dann die richtige Antwort auf ihrem Gerät auswählen.
+Die Schüler können entweder ein Mobiltelefon oder einen Computer bzw.
+Laptop verwenden, um an einem Spiel teilzunehmen, und es ist zum Spielen keine Installation von zusätzlicher Software erforderlich.

 #pagebreak()

-#show: table-overview

 #show: declaration